-- A. Presets: This panel is located on the left side of the window and is where you view a Library of presets. - B. Tool Well: This is where the tools are located. - C. Settings/Help: This is where you can access preferences and help. - D. Search: This is where you can search for presets. - E. Preview Window: This is the main section where you preview and work on images. - F. Navigator/Loupe/Histogram/Info Pane: This pane gives you access to each of the four areas. - G. Pixel Dimensions: This is where you can view the pixel dimensions of your image. - H. Document Size: This is where you access your document size. - I. Control Panes: You can access settings, sharpening, film grain, tiling and gallery wrap from these panes. - J. Export/Share: This is where you can export or share your image. - K. Cancel/Done: Buttons to save and/or close your image.
+- A. Presets: This panel is located on the left side of the window and is where you view a Library of presets. - B. Tool Well: This is where the tools are located. - C. Settings/Help: This is where you can access preferences and help. - D. Search: This is where you can search for presets. - E. Preview Window: This is the main section where you preview and work on images. - F. Navigator/Loupe/Levels/Info Pane: This pane gives you access to each of the four areas. - G. Pixel Dimensions: Displays the pixel dimensions of your resized image. - H. Document Size: Displays the final document size. - I. Settings: Includes settings for different document types, resizing algorithm, and more. - J. Sharpening: Apply sharpening type and amount, with highlights/shadows protection. - K. Film Grain: Controls the amount of simulated grain (noise) to your final image - L. Tiling: Divides your final image into pieces, letting you print on a smaller printer. - M. Gallery Wrap: Helps with creating a print for canvas, to account for stretching bars. - N. Cancel/Done: Buttons to cancel your session or save and close your image. - O. Export/Share: Options for exporting or sharing your image.